High and Dry / Planet Telex

-"High and Dry" and "Planet Telex" are songs by the English rock band Radiohead.
-They were released as a double-A side single from their second studio album, The Bends (1995), on 5 March 1995.
+"High and Dry" and "Planet Telex" are songs by the English rock band Radiohead, released on their second album, The Bends (1995).
+They were released as a double A-side single on 27 February 1995 by Parlophone and Capitol Records.

-"High and Dry" was recorded as a demo during the sessions of Radiohead's first album, Pablo Honey (1993), and remastered for inclusion on The Bends.
+"High and Dry" was recorded as a demo during the sessions for Radiohead's first album, Pablo Honey (1993), and remastered for The Bends.
+It is credited as an influence on the bands Travis and Coldplay.
 "Planet Telex" developed from studio experimentation with drum loops.
 Two music videos were produced for "High and Dry".

 Recording

-The Radiohead songwriter, Thom Yorke, performed an early version of "High and Dry" with the band Headless Chickens while he was a student at the University of Exeter in the late 1980s.
+Radiohead's songwriter, Thom Yorke, performed an early version of "High and Dry" with another band, Headless Chickens, while attending the University of Exeter in the late 1980s.
 He said the lyrics were about "some loony girl I was going out with", but became "mixed up with ideas about success and failure".

-In 1993, Radiohead recorded a demo version with their live engineer, Jim Warren, but dismissed it as "too Rod Stewart".
-The demo was rediscovered and remastered for inclusion on their second album, The Bends (1995).
-In 2006, Yorke said that Radiohead's record label, EMI, had pressured him to release it and that it was a "very bad" song.
+In 1993, Radiohead recorded a demo at Courtyard Studios, Oxfordshire, with their live engineer, Jim Warren.
+They dismissed it as "too Rod Stewart".
+However, the demo was rediscovered and remastered for inclusion on their second album, The Bends (1995).
+In 2006, Yorke said "High and Dry" was "very bad" and that Radiohead's record label at the time, EMI, had pressured him into releasing it.

 Radiohead wrote and recorded "Planet Telex" in a single session at RAK Studios while working on The Bends.
 It developed from experiments with a drum loop taken from another song, the B-side "Killer Cars", to which Radiohead added piano processed with multiple delay effects.
-The band had recently returned from a restaurant, and Yorke recorded the vocals drunk, slumped in a corner.
+The band had recently returned from a restaurant, and Yorke recorded his vocals drunk, slumped in a corner.
 According to the producer, John Leckie, "We had the whole thing down within a couple of hours, which was really refreshing and fun to do."
 The original title was "Planet Xerox", but Radiohead were denied permission to use the Xerox trademark.

-Legacy
+Music videos

+The first music video for "High and Dry" was directed by David Mould and features Radiohead performing at the Vasquez Rocks outside Los Angeles.
+For the American market, Radiohead's American record label, Capitol, commissioned a new video set in a roadside diner, inspired by the 1994 film Pulp Fiction.
+It was directed by Paul Cunningham.
+After MTV objected, the video was edited to remove a shot of an exploding car.

+Critical reception

-Pitchfork credited Bends songs as such as "High and Dry" and "Fake Plastic Trees" for anticipating the "airbrushed" post-Britpop of Coldplay and Travis.
+Pete Stanton from Smash Hits gave "High and Dry" four out of five, writing: "It has a Suede-ish vibe to it, minus the whining, and is a mellow-but-not-boring track."
+In 2017, Pitchfork credited "High and Dry" and another Bends song, "Fake Plastic Trees", for influencing the "airbrushed" post-Britpop of Coldplay and Travis.
 The Irish Times said that "High and Dry" had "essentially invented Coldplay".

-Music videos

-Two music videos were created for "High and Dry": one for the British market, featuring Radiohead in a California desert, and one for the USA, set in a diner.
-Only the US version appears on the band's 1998 video compilation 7 Television Commercials.
-Both appear on the Radiohead: The Best Of DVD, released in 2008 by EMI.